Abram A. Hammond: Political career

-When Governor Ashbel Willard died on October 5, 1860, Hammond was raised to the position of Governor where he served for three months.
+When Governor Willard died on October 5, 1860, Hammond was raised to the position of Governor where he served for three months.
 The death of Willard left the Democratic party without a candidate for governor.
 Hammond did not seek reelection as the party was in the midst of splitting with many member leaving to join the new Republican Party.
 Hammond supported Stephen Douglas.
 Hammond continued to advocate for the peaceful solution to the issue of slavery.